reidmv/deployment-repo/README.md

 To make a new deployment, make a new file.

-Pushing a change to the deployment-repo triggers a deployment of whatever is changing.
+Pushing a change to the deployment-repo is just like changing configuration on the Puppet master, and triggers updates to the code-dir as necessary to reflect the updated configuration.

 ## Mental Model